Web Design Backgrounds and Textures How to Tips

 Using a landscape scene for a Background

-Also see several tutorials on designing different
+Also see using CSS to set up an image with a plain colored background and several tutorials on designing different

 backgrounds on the Background Tutorials page